An overview of all the special input options you can set for a channel, including handling of subfolders, zipped archives and file date handling.

 However, you can also choose to preserve the input file's date and time stamp by choosing Copy file date from the input file.
-This may be useful for instance if you would only like to add a predefined text template to all the files in your archive without changing the files' modification date.
+This is useful if you would only like to add a predefined text template to all the files in your archive without changing the files' modification date.

-It is also possible to use the Camera date from the metadata (Field #351) or to use the IPTC Created date (Field #055) by choosing either of those options.
+You can also use the Camera date from the metadata (Field #351) or to use the IPTC Created date (Field #055) by choosing either of those options.

 Duplicating the input or output file

-If you would like to preserve a copy of the input file, or make a copy of the ready processed output file, this can be done by ticking Copy file to selected folder and choosing a folder to store the file.
+To preserve a copy of the input file or make a copy of the ready processed output file, select Copy file to selected folder and choose a folder to store the file.
 You can then choose between making a copy of the input or the output file using the radio buttons.
-Finally, this feature lets you optionally stamp the copy with today's date if you tick the corresponding checkbox.
+To stamp the copy with today's date, select Set today's date on copied file.

-Mirror subfolder structure: Available if Mirror subfolder structure is also enabled above in the dialog - this allows you to recreate a folder hierarchy similar to that of the input file in a separate location.
+Mirror subfolder structure - Available if Mirror Subfolder Structure is also selected.
+This allows you to recreate a folder hierarchy similar to that of the input file in a separate location.

 Use the input name for copied file - Select to have Color Factory store the file using its original input filename.